Marine

 Where

 seen?
-This little spider is often seen on rocky shores,
+This energetic little spider is commonly seen on many

-rocks.
+a mat of silk.
 It emerges at low tide to hunt.
-It can 'walk' on water, scuttling
+It can 'walk' on water,

 |